 OK, so what about backhaul?

-Stay tuned, as the final installment of this three-part series on xHaul network will cover 4G/5G backhaul.
+Visit here for the final installment of this three-part series on xHaul network that covers 4G/5G backhaul.